505e06b2/neemscript/README.md

 Make sure to check out [the wiki](https://github.com/505e06b2/neemscript/wiki) for the documentation!

+Have a look at [the benchmarking script](benchmark/counting/time.neem) for an example!

 ## [Test Neemscript in your browser](https://505e06b2.github.io/neemscript/) via the power of [Emscripten](http://emscripten.org)!